AdaCore/SPARK_PDI_Demo/README.md

 # SPARK_PDI_Demo

+IMPORTANT: Please note that this project exists as part of a blog entry, article, or other similar material by AdaCore.
+It is provided for convenient access to the software described therein.
+As such, it is not updated regularly and may, over time, become inconsistent with the latest versions of any tools and libraries it utilizes (for example, the Ada Drivers Library).

 This demo project presents how SPARK language can be used to implement Parameter Data Items for avionics software subject to DO-178 certification.
 This demo was created in support of a presentation on the _Use